geeknik/my-awesome-stars/topics.md

 ## nextjs

+- [readest/readest](https://github.com/readest/readest) - Readest is a modern, feature-rich ebook reader designed for avid readers offering seamless cross-platform access, powerful tools, and an intuitive interface to elevate your reading experience.
 - [earthodev/eartho](https://github.com/earthodev/eartho) - The Open-Source, Privacy-Focused Alternative to Google Sign-In
 - [mbarinov/repogpt](https://github.com/mbarinov/repogpt) - RepoGPT: AI-powered GitHub assistant to chat, manage, and explore your repos effortlessly.
 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
 - [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Your Next Store: Modern Commerce with Next.js and Stripe as the backend.
 - [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 The ultimate social media scheduling tool, with a bunch of AI  🤖
 - [midday-ai/v1](https://github.com/midday-ai/v1) - An open-source starter kit based on Midday.
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
-- [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-It's a ChatGPT for your bookmarks.
-Import tweets or save websites and content using the chrome extension.
 - [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.
 - [e2b-dev/fragments](https://github.com/e2b-dev/fragments) - Open-source Next.js template for building apps that are fully generated by AI.
 By E2B.
 - [adrianhajdin/healthcare](https://github.com/adrianhajdin/healthcare) - Build a healthcare platform that streamlines patient registration, appointment scheduling, and medical records, and learn to implement complex forms and SMS notifications.